Kakira Sugar Works

 Kakira Sugar Works Limited, often called Kakira Sugar Works, is a leading sugar manufacturer in Uganda, the third-largest economy in the East African Community.

 Location

 The main factories of the company are located in the town of Kakira, in Jinja District, Eastern Uganda.
 This location lies approximately 16 km, by road, northeast of Jinja, the nearest large town.
 Kakira is located approximately 100 km, by road, east of Kampala, the capital of Uganda and the largest city in that country.
 The coordinates of the main factory are:0°30'36.0"N, 33°17'24.0"E (Latitude:0.5100; Longitude:33.2900).
-In addition to the factories in Kakira, the company maintains a corporate office along 5th Street, in Bugoloobi, in Kampala Industrial Area, and offices and warehouses, in Kakira, Jinja and Kampala.
+In addition to the factories in Kakira, the company maintains a corporate office along 5th Street, in Bugolobi, in Kampala Industrial Area, and offices and warehouses, in Kakira, Jinja and Kampala.

 Overview

 Kakira Sugar Works is the largest manufacturer of sugar in Uganda, producing an estimated 165,000 metric tonnes of sugar annually, accounting for about 47 percent of the national output in 2011.